MTD penalty points: how the new system works in 2026

 Introduction to MTD penalty points

 As of 2026, HMRC has revamped the way penalties are issued under Making Tax Digital (MTD) by introducing a penalty points system.
 This change replaces the previous flat penalty model with a more structured arrangement that aims to reward consistent compliance while penalising repeated failures to submit on time.
+The new system seeks to encourage better compliance habits among taxpayers, particularly small business owners and self-employed individuals who frequently handle their own tax affairs.

 How penalty points accumulate